MicrosoftDocs/visualstudio-docs/docs/debugger/view-ienumerables-visualizer.md

 Starting in Visual Studio 2022 Update 2 Preview 1, you can view IEnumerable collections in a tabular view.

-The table visualizer for IEnumerable help explore large collection objects in a more streamlined way.
+The table visualizer for IEnumerable helps explore large collection objects in a more streamlined way.
 The visualizer supports IEnumerable collections where the object type (T) can be simple types or complex types like dictionaries.

 ## Open the visualizer